rescala-lang/REScala/README.md

 Afterward, you can try compiling the given examples (via e.g. `sbt foo/clean foo/compile`) to test the plugin.

+If you receive errors about the [LoRe](https://github.com/stg-tud/LoRe) dependency not being found, clone its repository and publish it locally (via `sbt publishLocal`), then resume above instructions.

 For more information on the sbt-dotty plugin, see the [scala3-example-project](https://github.com/scala/scala3-example-project/blob/main/README.md).